dgroomes/hibernate-playground/README.md

 ### `joins/`

 An illustration of table joins in Hibernate ORM.
+Comparing and contrasting HQL with the Criteria API.

 See the README in [joins/](joins/).